leohori/HuaweiCloud-CCE-Terraform/README.md

 This is a demo on how you can use an infrastructure as code tool (like Terraform) to build, change, and manage your infrastructure in Huawei Cloud in a safe, consistent, and repeatable way by defining resource configurations that you can version, reuse, and share.
 In this case, we will create a CCE cluster on Huawei Cloud using Terraform.

+In this demo, we will create a VPC with a Subnet and a Kubernetes cluster (CCE service) with 3 master nodes and 2 worker nodes.

 ## Requirements

 Terraform CLI